lpouillo/vm5k/docs/vm5k.rst

 Launch a program after the deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you already have an experimental scripts that must be run on the deployed hosts and VM, you can use -p option::
+If you already have an experimental script that must be run on the deployed hosts and VMs, you can use -p option::

  vm5k --n_vm 100 -p myscript.sh -o myxp